This page is specifically about guidance for people affected by diabetes living in Wales.

 - been experiencing financial hardship.

 Travel around Wales is now allowed, as well as travel outside of Wales between nations across the UK and travel to foreign countries.
 Please see UK Government advice on foreign travel as there are still restrictions in place.

 Updates from Public Health Wales

-Public Health Wales has published the Welsh Government’s guidance on self-isolation.
+Public Health Wales has published the Welsh Government’s latest coronavirus guidance..

 Updates from NHS Wales

-Many routine screening appointments, including foot appointments and retinopathy (eye) screening, have been paused while NHS Wales focuses all its resources on fighting coronavirus.
-So it is important to be extra vigilant in taking care of yourself at home, be aware of any new symptoms and contact your healthcare team if you have any concerns.
+Many routine screening appointments, including foot appointments and retinopathy (eye) screening, were paused while NHS Wales focused all its resources on fighting coronavirus.
+Therefore, it is important to be extra careful in taking care of yourself at home, be aware of any new symptoms and contact your healthcare team if you have any concerns.

 We have raised concerns around the restarting of services for people with diabetes, urging Welsh Government to invest in diabetes services including diabetic eye-screening services.